-- A. Coaches must provide adequate supervision during practice and contests to ensure that students are not injured as a result of negligence or carelessness. - B. Coaches are to insist upon temperance in speech and conduct during all practices and at games.
-Profanity and unsportsmanlike conduct are not to be tolerated. - C. Athletes are not to be permitted to shout at individuals, teams, or spectators from the school bus or when leaving the athletic facility.
-This includes chants.
-These may be allowed after leaving the opponents campus or the visiting team has left the vicinity.
+- A. Coaches must provide adequate supervision during practice and contests to ensure that students are not injured as a result of negligence or carelessness.
+Coaches must wait until all athletes have left the premises. - B. Coaches are to insist upon temperance in speech and conduct during all practices and at games.
+Profanity and unsportsmanlike conduct are not to be tolerated. - C. It is the responsibility of the home team to provide the faculty supervision at all athletic contests.
+Police protection is required for all varsity football and basketball games.